-See Note 3 - Fair Value Hierarchy for Investments for summary geographic location of portfolio companies Non-Control/Non-Affiliate investments are defined by the Investment Company Act of 1940, as amended (the "1940 Act") as investments that are neither Control investments nor Affiliate investments.
+(5) Non-Control/Non-Affiliate investments are defined by the Investment Company Act of 1940, as amended (the "1940 Act") as investments that are neither Control investments nor Affiliate investments.

-- Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
-As of June 30, 2014, the Company did not own any Control investments (3) - Affiliate investments are defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments.
-As of June 30, 2014, the Company did not own any Affiliate investments.
+(6) Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
+As of September 30, 2014, the Company did not own any Control investments.

-Principal is net of payments.
+(7) Principal is net of repayments.
 Cost represents amortized cost which is net of repayments and adjusted for the amortization of premiums and/or accretion of discounts, as applicable.

-Index based floating interest rate is subject to contractual minimum interest (4)
+(8) Index based floating interest rate is subject to contractual minimum interest rates.

-- (5)

-- (6)

-- Trates.

-The investment is not a qualifying asset under the 1940 Act.
+(9) The investment is not a qualifying asset under the 1940 Act.
 A business development company ("BDC") may not acquire any asset other than qualifying assets unless, at the time the acquisition is made, qualifying assets represent at least 70% of the BDC's total assets.